 Another form of wardrobing is "snap and send back" returns.
 Here shoppers order clothing, take pictures in the garments, typically for social media, and then immediately return them.
 This is most common with high-ticket, on-trend clothing items.

-Recently, according to Forter, a fashion blogger was caught buying the latest merchandise, blogged about her creative looks, and then returned 85% of the outfits to the merchant with the return period.
+According to Forter, a fashion blogger was caught buying the latest merchandise, blogging about her creative looks, and then returning 85% of the outfits to the merchant with the return period.
 Yes, it happens.